 Discover the structure of the international system and how state and non-state actors compete and cooperate with one another.

 Minors in the BSFS Degree

 GU-Q students are eligible to pursue some of the minors offered by the College of Arts and Sciences on main campus.
 Students are encouraged to select minors that are distinctive from their major or certificate.
 Minors are optional and not required in the School of Foreign Service.
-The following minors are feasible at GU-Q.
+Available minors include Arabic, Economics, History, Government, Philosophy, and Theology.

 Students may also complement their major field of study by pursuing specialized coursework that deepens their understanding of a particular region.
 Three such programs are offered at GU-Q: